Subscribe to our mailing list

 Some restaurants, bars and shops have reopened with temperature checks and social distancing measures in place.
 Some shopping centres may require customers to register their details upon entry.
 You must wear a face mask in public places.

-For more information from the Myanmar Government on the pandemic in Myanmar and travelling through the country please consult the Ministry of Health & Sport (MOHS) and the Ministry of Hotels & Tourism (MOHT).
+For more information from the Myanmar Government on the pandemic in Myanmar and travelling through the country please consult the Ministry of Health & Sport (here is their Facebook Page) and the Ministry of Hotels & Tourism (Facebook Page here).
 MoHT have released the Tourism National Guidelines for COVID-19 Safe Services (Beta Version VI).
+You may wish to check the information issued by the Ministry of Foreign Affairs on their website and on their Facebook Page before you travel inside Myanmar.

-Here is an in-depth dashboard of the situation in Myanmar from Dr Nyein Chan Ko Ko including positivity and fatality rates.
+Here is an in-depth dashboard of the situation in Myanmar including the death rate and the number of positive cases in different locations.

 Here you will find the pandemic-specific travel advice from the British Foreign Office.